 User Exception Objects

-Vault includes the User Exception Message object and its child object, User Exception Item, to help you track and resolve any errors that occur with your Safety to Clinical Operations Vault Connection.
+Vault includes the User Exception Message object and its child object, User Exception Item, to help you track and resolve any errors that occur with your Safety-Clinical Operations Vault Connection.
 If either end of your integration can’t process an incoming message, Vault creates a User Exception Message record to capture the failure.
 Vault also creates individual User Exception Item records for each item that failed on the related Integration Point record in the outbound Vault.

 You can view and manage these messages from Admin > Connections > User Exception Messages.
 If you want specific users or groups to receive notifications when Vault creates User Exception Message records, you must create a custom lifecycle for the User Exception Message object and configure a notification entry action.